- Last updated on: 11 mins read

-Last updated on: 11 mins read

 • Authorized Redirect URIs

 After the authentication with Google, this is the path you will need to redirect your users to your application.
 It can not be a public IP address and it has to be the matching Redirect URL from your plugin dashboard.

-You will get the Redirect URL from your WooCommerce Product Feed Manager dashboard.
-Got to Product Feed> Google Merchant Settings and you can see the redirect URL marked in the picture below.
+You will get the Redirect URL from your Product Feed Manager For WooCommerce dashboard.
+Go to Product Feed> Google Merchant Settings and you can see the redirect URL marked in the picture below.

 Copy the address and paste it under Authorized redirect URIs and click Create.

-You will see that under Credentials, you have an OAuth 2.0 Client ID created.
-Click on it and check if all the information is still in place.
+You will see that under Credentials, you have an OAuth 2.0 Client ID created, and you will get the OAuth Client ID credentials.

 Step 2 – Get Your Google Merchant ID

 Finding your merchant ID from here is easy.
 It is given just beside our Profile image as shown in the image below:

 Copy the Merchant ID and save it.

-Step 3 – Sync WooCommerce Product Feed Manager With Google Merchant Shop
+Step 3 – Sync Product Feed Manager For WooCommerce With Google Merchant Shop

 Finally, when you have your Client ID, Client Secret, and Merchant ID, Go to Your Dashboard> Product Feed> Google Merchant Settings.